Skip to content

 Do we need an integration project to feed CostCtrl?

-No. CostCtrl reads CSV and SAF-T exports your ERP already produces, at transaction level.
+No. CostCtrl reads CSV and ERP exports your ERP already produces, at transaction level.
 No middleware, no HANA, no era-specific loaders.

 How long does the move take?